felineeee/felineeee/README.md

 # Hi, I'm Kafi Bintang Setia Aji

-I am a lifelong learner who thrives on discovering new technologies, experimenting with emerging stacks, and uncovering the "why" behind the code.
+I like to screwing around with the tech.

 My most notable work is on **System & Backend Engineer**.
 I'm passionate about working on a new project.
 Letting my curiosity takes control.
 Starting from